 Awards and Nominations

-- BAFTA Awards: Nominated for Best Production Design and Best Special Visual Effects.
+- Nominated for BAFTA Best Production Design

 Behind the Scenes Insights